emarcey/cicerone/glossary/styles.md

 		* most bitter of 4 producers, lowest hop aroma/flavor
 	* cool fermented with ale yeast
 		* although temperature is between ale and lager yeast (55-65°F, vs 59-77°F and 46-56°F)

+# American Lager
+* Region: United States
+* Categories: American Lagers, Lagers, American Pale Lagers and Ales
+* Malt: 6-Row, 2-Row
+* Hops: light use of American hops
+* Other Names:
+* Glassware: shaker
+* Color: straw - light gold (2-4 SRM)
+* Alcohol: lower - normal (4.2 - 5.3% ABV)
+* Mouthfeel:
+	* body: low - medium
+	* carbonation: very high; slight carbonic bite
+	* alcohol warmth
+* Bitterness: low (8-18 IBUs)
+* Flavors:
+	* malt: light, hint of grainy malt; crisp, dry finish
+	* hop: light spicy or floral hop aroma/flavor
+	* fermentation: occasional low, yeast-derived fruitiness
+* Commercial Examples: Coors Original, Budweiser, Miller High Life, Pabst Blue Ribbon
+* Pairings: only the lightest of dishes
+* Notes:
+	* style first developed by German immigrants to the US in the 1800s
+	* originally made with 6 row
+	* unable to filter out haze from 100% 6 row malt
+		* added portion of corn or rice to achieve desired clarity
+		* initially just about 15-20%
+		* early 20th century financial difficulties drove it up to 35%
+	* today, made with a combination of 2 and 6 row malt
+		* 6 row provides traditional flavor profile
+			* also better able to break down adjuncts
+	* critics say it lacks flavor
+		* adjuncts reduce malt flavor and residual sweetness
+		* this, in turn, limits the hops it can support
+		* generally milder when compared to American ales, or to classic European lagers
+	* delicate profile -> flaws in process very obvious
+	* served very cold

+# American Light Lager
+* Region: United States
+* Categories: American Lagers, Lagers, American Pale Lagers and Ales
+* Malt: 2-Row, 6-Row
+* Hops: light use of American hops
+* Other Names:
+* Glassware: shaker
+* Color: straw (2-3 SRM)
+* Alcohol: lower (2.8-4.2% ABV)
+* Mouthfeel:
+	* body: very light, even watery
+	* carbonation: very high, slight carbonic bite
+	* alcohol warmth
+* Bitterness: low (8-12 IBUs)
+* Flavors:
+	* malt: very low grainy notes
+	* hop: very low spicy, floral, or herbal character
+	* fermentation: may have subtle yeast-derived fruitiness
+* Commercial Examples: Bud Light, Coors Light, Miller Lite, Keystone Light, Michelob Light
+* Pairings:  do not pair
+* Notes:
+	* first made by Coors in the 1940s
+	* brewed by Rheingold in 1967 as a diet conscious beer
+	* in 1973, Miller Brewing Company was the 7th largest US brewer
+	* Miller acquired a formula for a "light" beer, a style previously marketed as a diet beer
+		* re-branded as "Tastes great!
+Less Filling!"
+	* 1980, Miller had tripled in size, becoming the #2 brewer in the US
+	* Anheuser-Busch launched Bud Light in 1982
+	* American Light Lagers supplanted American Lagers as the #1 brand
+	* made like an American Lager, but with less malt and grain
+		* sometimes additional enzymatic methods to further degrade carbs and reduce body
+		* **reduced alcohol content, malt flavor, and calories**
 # Baltic Porter
 * Region: Northern and Eastern Europe
 * Categories: Porters, British Dark Ales